mvenouziou/Capstone-Project-Text-Generation/README.md

 ### Nonlinear RNN for Text Generation

 This program constructs a character-level sequence model to generate text according to a character distribution learned from the dataset.
-It implements two different model architectures: "linear" and "nonlinear."
+It implements linear, nonlinear and distributional different model architectures.
 The linear model uses character-level embeddings to form the model.
 The nonlinear model adds a parallel word level embedding network, which is merged with the character embedding model.

 - Try my web app implementation at www.communicatemission.com/ml-projects#text_generation (linear model only)
 - model files available at https://github.com/mvenouziou/Project-Text-Generation.